kspra3/Computer-Science-Project/README.md

 6. Program asks the user to enter the name for the watermarked image.

-7. Program generates watermarked image that has the given by the user with buyer and seller watermarks embedded into it.
+7. Program generates watermarked image that has the name given by the user along with the buyer and seller watermarks embedded into it.

 ### If the user chooses 2 (verification of the culprit)
 3. Program promts the user (Seller) for the name of watermarked image.